anlqdev/anlqdev/README.md

 ## My project
 I'm working on PowerSchedule

 But wait... why is fluentix-ide achieved?
-Because in the past, I was known as a friend of nglam's friend, and now I caused a conflict with him.
+Because in the past, I was known as a friend of [nglam](https://nglam.dev)'s friend, and now I caused a conflict with him.

+## My blog
+[Click me!](https://anlqdev.github.io) but it still incomplete :(

+## Connect me

+You can connect me through Discord

+Just find me by searching `anlqdev` in Add friend.
+You can meet me on some Discord server!

 <!--
 **anlqdev/anlqdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.